Make Your Solar Panels Last Longer With These Expert Tips

 In simple terms, the longer key components in a solar installation continue to function, the cheaper the solar energy you get from your PV system.

-Today, we’ll discuss how long do solar panels last, what impacts power degradation and how to maintain the panels to keep them working throughout the lifespan.
+Today, we’ll discuss how long solar panels last, what impacts power degradation and how to maintain the panels to keep them working throughout their lifespan.

 The typical lifespan of solar panels is around 25-30 years.